 Day 5: Departure

 Our Saskatchewan Whooping Cranes birding tour starts in Saskatoon with supper and an opportunity to discuss the upcoming adventure.

 Days 2 - 4: Whooping Crane Search

-During the following three days, we travel to Last Mountain Lake one day, Miry-Galloway Bay on Lake Diefenbaker on another, and the Outlook-Gardiner Dam-Elbow area on the third.
+During the following three days, we travel to pothole country east of Saskatoon, Blackstrap lake, and boreal forests in and near Prince Albert National Park.
 It is almost guaranteed that one or more groups of Whooping Cranes will appear in the Saskatoon area during the tour period.

 Our schedule is flexible such that we can alter our itinerary to visit an area where the cranes have touched down.
-It is most likely that birds will appear southwest of Saskatoon, most likely close to Last Mountain Lake.
-The National Wildlife Refuge at Last Mountain Lake is a superb area – a mixture of grassland habitat with potholes, springs, fen bogs and saline wetland complexes.
-The site contains shallow marshy bays and inlets surrounding a large freshwater lake and is recognized as a Migratory Bird Sanctuary, a Ramsar site, and a National Historic Site.
-The area near Lake Diefenbaker and Gardiner Dam support thousands of Snow Geese each year; the actual fields that the birds occupy shifts from one year to the next, depending upon the type of crop grown the previous summer, but we should have little difficulty in locating the foraging areas for the flocks.
+The habitat here is a mixture of grassland with potholes, saline wetland complexes and fresh water lakes.
+Lakes and potholes in the area are teeming with ducks and some lingering shorebirds can still be found.
+These areas also support thousands of Snow Geese each year; the actual fields that the birds occupy shifts from one year to the next, depending upon the type of crop grown the previous summer, but we should have little difficulty in locating the foraging areas for the flocks.
 Snow Geese will be the most abundant species in these flocks, but there are also groups of Greater White-fronted Geese, Ross’s Geese and several species of ducks.
 Sandhill Cranes will also be gathering.
-Raptors of several species will be present, and waves of Lapland Longspurs and Snow Buntings should be migrating south.
-Finally, both Sharp-tailed Grouse and Gray Partridge can be conspicuous at this time of the year.
+Raptors of several species will be present, and we will scan for Lapland Longspurs and Snow Buntings as they are migrating south.
+Finally, both Sharp-tailed Grouse and Gray Partridge may be encountered in our travels.

 • Whooping Crane